MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Install-ADServiceAccount.md

 * This cmdlet does not work with a read-only domain controller.
 * This cmdlet must be run from an elevated PowerShell session.
 * To successfully install a managed service account, the service account should have the *PrincipalsAllowedToRetrieveManagedPassword* parameter option set first by using either the New-ADServiceAccount or Set-ADServiceAccount cmdlet first.
 Otherwise, installation will fail.
+* This cmdlet is not necessary for Group Managed Service Accounts to run.

 ## RELATED LINKS